 Wu Zhao (624-705) was the first and only female emperor in Chinese history.
 Given the predominantly patriarchal and androcentric confines of medieval China, her singular ascendancy was wildly improbable.
 Even stranger, perhaps is one of the strategies she employed to progressively consolidate her power as empress (655-83), grand dowager (684-690), and ultimately as, emperor (690-705).
 In a society where women were sequestered in an inner, domestic sphere, where a woman wielding political power was viewed as contravening both the natural and human orders (an abomination akin to hens crowing to greet the dawn), she paradoxically discovered and took political advantage of deep cultural reservoirs of female potency to amplify her sovereignty.
 At first glance, this may strike one as a rather poor and misguided political tactic.
 Yet this strategy of fashioning an eclectic and flexible pantheon of “female ancestors” proved remarkably useful to Wu Zhao, first in justifying her rising court influence as empress and dowager-regent and later in her efforts as emperor to administer and preside over a multi-ethnic, pluralistic empire of 100 million.
 Let’s explore five reasons this seemingly wrong-headed approach proved surprisingly effective in Wu Zhao’s unprecedented establishment and maintenance of imperial power.

-“In Chinese tradition tremendous power was vested in motherhood.
-Given the central import of filial piety in Confucian tradition, mothers, especially grand dowagers, were accorded great respect.”
+“In Chinese tradition, tremendous power was vested in motherhood.
+Given the central import of filial piety in the Confucian tradition, mothers, especially grand dowagers, were accorded great respect.”

 2. Affiliations with Ancient Goddesses